444B/nodes-and-biscuits/README.md

 This repo serves to automatically capture and process a transcript of the podcast, which would be useful to
 - provide a community feedback loop to the [Godot Engine](https://github.com/godotengine/godot) project
 - Improvement proposals,
 - context to the issues discussed on the podcast

+Below you will find the proposed workflow and below that a sample of a processed episode

 ## Proposed workflow
 ### 1. Getting Media